leedanieluk/SimpleStockMarket/README.md

 # Simple Stock Market

-This is a simple realtime stock market system that performs calculations for every new trade.
+This is a simple realtime stock market system that performs calculations and prints the results for every new trade.
 Trades are published by a `TradePublisher` and consumed by a single `TradeSubscriber` through a `LinkedBlockingQueue` channel, mainly to allow concurrent reads and writes.
-I've used a one-to-many messaging design so that additional subscribers could be added and allow to scale the system horizontally.
+I've used a one-to-many messaging design so that additional subscribers could be added and allow to scale the system horizontally, if necessary.

 Running the app:
 * `com.leedanieluk.Main` contains the `psvm` method